Partners and Key Personnel

 2013 to Present: LERA Consulting Structural Engineers

 Carrie Villani, Director of Marketing for LERA Consulting Structural Engineers (LERA), has shown her leadership skills and passion for the real estate industry throughout her career.
 At LERA, Carrie manages the marketing team and works closely with firm Partners and Associates on marketing, communications and business development efforts promoting LERA’s long tradition of innovative design, exceptional forensics and loss consulting services and advances in technology that has brought them to the forefront of the engineering profession across the world.

 Carrie is a dedicated member of the Society for Marketing for Professional Services New York Chapter (SMPS-NY).
-She has served as the Chair of the Coordinators Club since 2013, leading an initiative of education and knowledge sharing for developing marketers that serves to enhance their careers in the AEC industry.
-She is a past Board Member for the Commercial Real Estate Women of New York (CREW-NY) and is a committed leader and member for numerous other AEC and professional service groups including Commercial Real Estate Women, Council on Tall Buildings and Urban Habitat, Legal Marketing Association, New York Building Congress, American Institute of Architects and ACE Mentor’s New York Chapter.
+Carrie is the Chair of SMPS-NY’s Coordinators Club leading educational seminars and is a committed leader and member for numerous other AEC and professional service groups including Commercial Real Estate Women, Council on Tall Buildings and Urban Habitat, Legal Marketing Association, New York Building Congress, American Institute of Architects and ACE Mentor’s New York Chapter.

 Carrie holds a Certificate for Marketing Strategy for Business Leaders from

 Cornell University, Johnson Graduate School of Management and received her Bachelor of Fine Arts from School of Visual Arts.